Treon Harris: Tennessee State

 For the 2017 season, Harris shared playing time at the quarterback position for Tennessee State Tigers with redshirt sophomore Michael Hughes.
 Starting in 5 of 6 games played at quarterback, Treon Harris completed 58-of-106 passes for 729 yards with 2 touchdowns and 2 interceptions, in addition to rushing 54 times for 318 yards and 3 touchdowns.
 Most notably, in the season opener versus FBS Georgia State, Harris put up 236 total yards, including 91 rushing yards and a rushing touchdown, in a 17–10 upset.

 On March 19, 2018, The Tennessean reported that Harris transitioned to wide receiver.
 In the 2018 season, Treon Harris caught 35 passes for 476 yards and 5 touchdowns.
 After the season, he was named to the 2018 Phil Steele All-Ohio Valley Conference Third Team.

+College statistics

 Personal life

 Treon is the son of Tim "Ice" Harris, a well-known Florida high school football coach.
-His brother is pro football player Brandon Harris.
+His brother is pro football player and college football coach Brandon Harris.
+Brandon played college football as a cornerback for the University of Miami before being drafted in the second round of the 2011 NFL draft by the Houston Texans.